viper-framework/viper/docs/source/usage/web.rst

 For Viper there is currently no finished step-by-step guide.
 Please feel free to send us a Pull Request on Github..  :-D  https://github.com/viper-framework/viper/pulls

+FAQ
+===

+Q: What is the default username and password for the web interface?
+A: The default Username is "admin" and the Password will be auto generated (or the value of ``admin_password`` in your ``viper.conf`` will be used)

+Q: I didn't change (or write down) the auto generated password?
+How can I login?
+A: The easiest way is to delete the Django database (``$storage_path/admin.db``) and restart ``viper-web``.

+Q: Where can I find the API tokens?
+A: You can view and edit tokens in the Django admin site: http://127.0.0.1:8080/admin/authtoken/token/